 Over the last 10 winters an average of 28 people died in avalanches every year in the United States.
 Almost every fatal accident is investigated and reported, so the CAIC can present fatality data with some certainty.
 There is no way to determine the number of people caught or buried in avalanches each year, because most non-fatal avalanche incidents are not reported.

-These graphs can be used for avalanche education and awareness purposes (click to view larger, right-click to download).
+The following graphs can be used for avalanche education and awareness purposes.
+The interactive graphs can be “Exported” to an image file.
+For the static graphs, click to view larger, right-click to download.
+You can download an Excel file with the data: Accidents_2014_Public.
 Please cite the CAIC.